What does the Bible teach about Suffering?

 Nobody is promised a life free of suffering

 Nowhere in the Bible are people promised a life on earth that is free from suffering.
 It’s part of the human condition.
 Such suffering can take many forms.
 Some suffering is the consequence of our own choices and actions.
 Some is caused by the choices and actions of others.
 Suffering is also part of living in a fallen world that is groaning for redemption.

 We will experience suffering in this life, but God will work everything, including our suffering, for our ultimate good: conforming our characters to the image of Christ.

 Paul wrote the following passage to the believers in Rome.
 It shows that “the Lord’s people” can be in need, in affliction, mourning and persecuted.
-Paul does not promise that believers will be rescued from these circumstances and doesn’t encourage them to escape these situations.
-Instead, he encourages them to choose a positive attitude amid these situations and respond to others with love.
+He encourages them to choose a positive attitude amid these situations and respond to others with love.

-9 Love must be sincere.
+Love must be sincere.
 Hate what is evil; cling to what is good.
-10 Be devoted to one another in love.
-Honor one another above yourselves.11 Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
-12 Be joyful in hope, patient in affliction, faithful in prayer.
-13 Share with the Lord’s people who are in need.
+Be devoted to one another in love.
+Honor one another above yourselves.
+Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
+Be joyful in hope, patient in affliction, faithful in prayer.
+Share with the Lord’s people who are in need.
 Practice hospitality.
-14 Bless those who persecute you; bless and do not curse.
-15 Rejoice with those who rejoice; mourn with those who mourn.
-Romans 12:9-15
+Bless those who persecute you; bless and do not curse.
+Rejoice with those who rejoice; mourn with those who mourn.
+Romans 12:9-15 NIV

 How should we respond to suffering in our own lives?